Housing

 If you fall behind on mortgage payments, you could face foreclosure.
 Your lender has the right to sell your property if you do not catch up on your payments or come to an agreement.
 After the foreclosure process, you can be evicted from the property.

+If you are facing foreclosure, contact a housing counselor for assistance.
 If you believe something is wrong with the foreclosure, you may want to contact a lawyer.
+To reach a legal aid attorney, please call 888-783-8190.

 If you experienced financial hardship due to the COVID-19 pandemic, you may be eligible for the Michigan Homeowner Assistance Fund.
-Find out more about MIHAF
+Find out more about MIHAF.

 Other Helpful Links